 画一个星星给我 (Draw Me a Star) is a beautiful picture book for children by Eric Carle.
-We read this book and then applied what we learned!
-We are huge fans of Eric Carle books, and I am so happy that they are available in many languages.
-We have many Eric Carle books in English/Chinese/Korean, and I like that my kids can learn them in the minority languages but still fit in with and relate to their monolingual friends.
+We read this book, and then my kids learned how to draw stars!
+Since we are huge fans of Eric Carle books, I am so happy that they are available in many languages, including English, Chinese, and Korean.

 First, I will review the Eric Carle book.
 Then, I will share the activity details!

 Eric Carle 画一个星星给我 Draw Me a Star – Chinese Book Review

 - ISBN: 9787533284961 (Simplified Chinese); 9789577624420 (Traditional Chinese)